Some people have VR motion sickness, some people don’t. I’ll give you 25 different techniques to help you combat nausea.

 - Use the standing version of the game, if possible.
 Luckily, most games that are out right now, offer only a standing version.
 Yeah, you get tired, but the Touch teleport system truly is superior to any other movement.
 I feel for you if you want to play racing games.
 Since I am personally a huge fan of racing games, I can tell you that you truly get used to the madness.
 In the beginning, I didn’t really want to play racing for the sole reason of motion sickness, but over time the head just gets used to it.

 - Move the character at the slowest speed.
 It can usually be done if you lower your FOV.
 But you know how people love their high FOV.
 To reduce nausea, making your character move more slowly does help a lot.
 If the game has some character speed options, it would be even better.

 - Take breaks.
 When we play video games, you don’t even notice how fast time flies by.
 That is why it is recommended to take frequent breaks, so you don’t get a headache or get sick.

 - Turn down the brightness.
-Some games have brightness adjuster that you can play with for your own preference.
+Some games have a brightness adjuster that you can play with for your own preference.
 Although I am not sure how it helps directly, some people have reported it being helpful.

 - Try not to move your head a lot.
-Since motion sickness is connected to movement, reducing your head movement left and right and up and down in one place can help you.
+Since motion sickness is connected to the movement, reducing your head movement left and right and up and down in one place can help you.
 However, rotating your head should not give any issues.

 - Buy a better computer.
 Getting a bad frame rate can also make you easily sick, and if you get yourself a beefy computer, nausea can be reduced.